urbanophile/parareq/README.md

 - Another option is to
     1. create a copy of the `.env.template` file and name it `.env`.
     2. Then, you can add your OpenAI API key in the `.env` file.
-- finally, you can provide as a cli argument e.g. `parareq --api_key "XYZABCEFG`
+- finally, you can provide as a cli argument e.g. `parareq --api_key "XYZABCEFG"`

 ### Run OpenAI calls

-having setup
+Having set your API key in an accessible place, now just run:
 ```
 parareq     \
          --requests_filepath examples/input/salt_survey_example.jsonl \